A stone fruit and herbal bourbon shrub cocktail.

-- For the Shrub: combine peaches, simple syrup, sugar in a container, pour enough apple cider vinegar to cover the peach mixture.
 Let sit for 2-3 days, or up to 5 days.
-After letting the shrub sit for a few days, strain out peaches, and even run the vinegar through a fine mesh sieve if necessary.
-Store shrub in the fridge if desired.
+After letting the shrub sit for a few days, strain out peaches, and run liquid through a fine mesh strainer if necessary.
+Store shrub in fridge if desired.

 Interested in stocking your own home bar?
 Make sure to see our favorites at our Amazon Store!